What Is A Perfect SAT Score?

 How Many People Get a Perfect Score

-One percent of all students who take the SAT get a perfect score on the SAT.
+Only the top one percentile of all SAT test takers get a perfect score.
 However, this shouldn’t discourage you.
 A perfect score is not necessary to do well enough on the SAT to achieve your goals in college applications.
 This test isn’t meant for everyone to do perfectly.
 The idea here is to understand how to maximize the points you can pick up in different places and get the highest possible score score for you.

 How To Get A Perfect 1600 Score On The SAT In Each Section

 The SAT has three different sections: reading, writing and math.
 Here I’ll explain how to get all of the questions correct in each section by breaking each one down into subjects.
 Each section tests a subset of specific skills, many of which you use every day!
+Since the SAT is a standardized test, it will test the same topics within each section, just with different questions, passages, and problems.
 Through knowing exactly what is covered in each section you will drastically improve your chances of getting a perfect SAT score.

 How to a get a Perfect 800 SAT Math Score